By Tony Attwood

 And so we notice just how much Dylan likes the image of couples separating by agreement.
 Remember…

-The difference is that “Tangled up in blue” has a different view of the future
+The difference is that “Tangled up in blue” has a completely variant view of the future

-Of course by the time of “One too many” Dylan had hardly started on what was to become his key mode of writing: the time-confused lyric.
+Of course by the time of “One too many” Dylan had hardly started on what was to become one of his key modes of writing for a while: the time-confused lyric.
 “Tangled” uses that device par excellence so one is never quite sure when anyone is.
 It is the same notion – splitting up – but written with a different technique and offering different outcomes.

 Dylan in “One too many” is a man with real, total and complete feelings – feelings that have moved on by the time of “Tangled”, and yet the feeling of aloneness is still there…

 Consider this for a leap across the decades: